pfknight8/Minesweeper/README.md

 ## **_Description_**

-#### This project constitutes my version of the "classic" game minesweeper.
+#### This project constitutes my version of the classic game Minesweeper.
 I've killed many a minute with this simple, yet engaging puzzle game, as it used to come standard on windows machines.
-It was a fun exersice piecing this game together from scratch using only HTML, JavaScript, & CSS.
+It was a fun exersice piecing this game together from scratch using only HTML, JavaScript, & CSS3

 #### The object of the game is to clear the board of tiles without activating any hazards.
 Use the numbers displayed in the tiles you have cleared to determine where the nearby hazards may be, then mark them with a "flag."
 #### Once all the hazards have been properly marked and the rest of the game tiles cleared, you'll have won the game...but if you activate any one of the hazards, you'll lose, and will have to start a new game.